Whether you study Korean to watch K-drama and K-pop or want to get a career in Korean, you may be unaware of the diverse K-varieties.

 A. Korean dialects in South Korea

-There are six main dialects of South Korean, each representing a region in South Korea: Gyeonggi, Gyeongsang, Chungcheong, Gangwon, Jeolla, and Jeju.
+There are six main dialects of South Korea, each representing a region: Gyeonggi, Gyeongsang, Chungcheong, Gangwon, Jeolla, and Jeju.

 Let’s find it.